zmanda/libzcloud/docs/introduction.rst

 applications can easily construct their own implementations.

 Some cloud vendors provide sophisticated key-listing methods to filter the keys returned.
-Libzcloud abstracts those methods using "address templates" which contain wildcards and other special characters to indicate which keys are of interest.
+Libzcloud abstracts those methods using "key templates" which contain wildcards and other special characters to indicate which keys are of interest.
 Store implementations map these templates to the most efficient operations available from the cloud vendor.